 Walking Guide to the Tour of the Vanoise - our detailed guide

 Travel to and from the trip is not included in the holiday price, and we leave you to arrange your transfers individually.
 We do however take care to give the most useful notes possible about all travel options.
 We supply these both on booking in your Trip Notes, and in your info pack which we send out prior to your trip.
 We also offer personalised tips based on our extensive travels across Europe; please ask us for advice and we'll be happy to help!

 - Bespoke accommodation itinerary - tailored to suit your preferences

 - Breakfast on every morning

-- Dinner at the huts (5 nights on our standard trip)
+- Dinner and a packed lunch at the huts (5 nights on our standard trip)

 - 7 detailed Routecards of the Exploratory system, printed on waterproof paper

 - Expert advice and local information

 - A comprehensive Season Update following our pre-season recce